Paul W. Zuccaire Gallery, Thesis Exhibition, "Unhomely" Catherine Katsafouros, MFA 2015

 Artist Portfolio Instructions:

 1. Artist Portfolio: 20 visual images, slides or pages, that represent your best and recent artwork in a presentation format, packaged as a PDF document (max 25 MB).
 The Artist Portfolio should include image captions stating the artwork title, media/materials, and date of production (no artwork older than 3 years please).
-Short project descriptions (max 100 words each) within the Artist Portfolio document, or a separate image captions text document may be included.
-Video and durational media should be hyperlinked and playable online within a web browser (website, Vimeo, YouTube, etc.).
+Short project descriptions (max 100 words each) can be included within the Artist Portfolio document, or a separate image captions text document may be attached.
+Video and durational media should be hyperlinked and playable online within a web browser (Website, Google Drive, Vimeo, YouTube, etc.).

 2. Statement of Purpose / Artist Statement: (between 500 and 1000 words) artist statement, creative research, current direction, aims in pursuing graduate study.

-(Note: these documents are also uploaded and submitted with the official Graduate School application portal).
+(Note: these documents can also be uploaded and submitted with the official Graduate School application portal).